TharmiganK/ieee-hackathon-workshop/README.md

 16. Define a Ballerina HTTP client to call the sentiment analysis service.
 The sentiment analysis service can be started by running the `sentiment-api` Ballerina project.
-The service will be stated in the following URL: `http://localhost:9090/api`.
+The service will be started in the following URL: `http://localhost:9000/api`.

     References:
     - [HTTP client](https://ballerina.io/learn/by-example/http-client-send-request-receive-response/)